 That's a genuinely moving character arc for any medium, let alone a children's franchise about pocket monsters.

-Fan content — not affiliated with Nintendo or The Pokémon Company International.
+Darkrai Lair is an independent fan site — not affiliated with Nintendo or The Pokémon Company International.